couchbaselabs/userprofile-couchbase-mobile-reactnative/Query/README.md

 # App Functionality

-This version of app extends the "standalone" version of the app and demonstrates basic database [query](https://docs.couchbase.com/couchbase-lite/3.0/android/query-n1ql-mobile.html) and [full-text-search](https://docs.couchbase.com/couchbase-lite/3.0/android/fts.html) operations against Couhbase Lite database.
+This version of app extends the "standalone" version of the app and demonstrates basic database [query](https://docs.couchbase.com/couchbase-lite/3.0/android/query-n1ql-mobile.html) and [full-text-search](https://docs.couchbase.com/couchbase-lite/3.0/android/fts.html) operations against Couchbase Lite database.
 In addition to the "user" database, this version of the app is bundled with a second "university" database pre-seeded with documents against which queries are issued.
 You can learn more about [prebuilt database](https://docs.couchbase.com/couchbase-lite/3.0/android/prebuilt-database.html).

 This app does the following